 Facebook was not alone in its Wall Street suffering Wednesday, as other social-networking companies also declined while tech's newest addition to the public markets, "Candy Crush Saga" maker King Digital, suffered the worst debut day for a stock this year.

-Facebook and Zynga were joined in social-stock sadness Wednesday by Twitter, which declined 7.2 percent to $44.43, its lowest closing price of 2014, despite a judge reversing the ban on Twitter's service in Turkey.
+Facebook and Zynga were joined in social-stock sadness Wednesday by Twitter, which declined 7.2 percent to $44.43, its lowest closing price of 2014, despite a judge reversing a ban on the service in Turkey.
 Twitter has now declined 30.2 percent so far in 2014 and is down 40.5 percent from its all-time intraday high, reached during a big run-up at the end of last year.
 The San Francisco microblogging company announced after the bell Wednesday that it is adding the ability to post multiple photos at once and tag other Twitter users in pictures amid a reported downturn in the amount of social sharing.

 Google dropped 2.3 percent to $1,131.97 as Amazon introduced its own reduced cloud-services prices a day after the Mountain View Web giant did the same.
 Intel dropped 0.3 percent to $25.38 after reaching a partnership deal with fellow Silicon Valley chipmaker Altera, which declined 1.4 percent to $35.91.
 Netflix gained 0.4 percent to $372.28 while continuing its pursuit of documentaries, and Tesla Motors dropped 3.4 percent to $212.96 despite reaching a compromise that will allow the Palo Alto carmaker to continue sales in Ohio.